INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/05 - Asymmetric Ciphers/05 - Asymmetric Ciphers.md

 ### Trap-door

-Now, a **trap-door one-way function** is easy to calculate in one direction and infeasible to calculate in the other direction—exactly like a one-way function—**unless certain additional information is known**
+Now, a **trap-door one-way function** is easy to calculate in one direction and infeasible to calculate in the other direction **unless certain additional information are known**
 	*like if there was a backdoor implemented in the algorithm that allowed to retrieve information if the correct hidden parameter is provided.*

 **It is invertible under certain conditions**.